 1. Create a health and safety protocol

 By developing these guidelines, you actively support and implement safe operational procedures.
-They will help prevent travellers being infected by COVID-19 and also increase the safety level for travellers, employees and local communities.
+They will increase the safety level for travellers, employees and local communities.
 When developing your own protocol, be guided by the Global protocols of the World Travel and Tourism Council.

 2. Develop safety regulations for customers